 - Handicap fleet rating of each boat will be determined by the Portsmouth rating D-PN for the class of boat.

-- The 2018 WPSA Small Boat & Handicap Fleet series is open to all boats (spinnaker and non-spinnaker) to the membership of Wet Pants Sailing Association.
+- The WPSA Small Boat & Handicap Fleet series is open to all boats (spinnaker and non-spinnaker)from the membership of Wet Pants Sailing Association.

 - There are no fees associated with these series of racing.

-- The following are the scheduled dates for the monthly series of Small Boat & Handicap racing at Wet Pants Sailing Association appear on the website Event Calendar, falling in June, July & August.
+- The scheduled dates for the monthly series of Small Boat & Handicap racing at Wet Pants Sailing Association appear on the website Event Calendar, falling in June, July & August.

 - All race starting times are scheduled to begin at 6:15pm during the June and July series of racing, then will change to 6:00pm for the August series of races.
 This schedule will remain in effect, unless otherwise notified.